The characters for this session:

 Some character notes:

 Our GM states we should use E6 feat rules to expand skills and feats into areas we want.
 For example, sez he, there are two characters riding in a wagon owing to class skills, and they could pick up ride as their post-L6 experience permits.
+This feels like something a session zero should have covered, since riding in a wagon seems perfectly satisfactory for the campaign’s scope so far.

 - Thomas plows his L6 skill ranks into ride.